 If you’re living with chronic pain, finding relief is a top priority.
 Sympathetic nerve blocks are a powerful diagnostic and treatment tool available from the team of specialists at Commonwealth Pain & Spine.
 This approach has helped hundreds of men and women throughout Indiana and Kentucky find lasting relief from chronic pain.
 To learn more about the role that sympathetic nerve blocks can play in your journey to a pain-free life, schedule an appointment today by calling the office nearest you.
 Commonwealth’s Kentucky offices are in St. Matthews, Elizabethtown, Lexington, Crestview Hills, Owensboro, and London.
 Indiana offices are in Evansville, Vincennes, New Albany, Carrollton, and Jasper.
+They also serve patients from Northern Kentucky and Cincinnati, Ohio.

 A sympathetic nerve block is a tool used to diagnose and treat pain stemming from your sympathetic nervous system, which are the nerves that radiate from your spine throughout the rest of your body.
 These nerves play essential roles in controlling involuntary body functions like digestion, sweating, heart rate, and blood flow.